Trepan-Debuggers/remake/doc/readthedocs/debugger/syntax.rst

 In the debugger, before showing position information there is a two-character event icon.

-For example, in his line:
+For example, in this line:

 .. code:: console